ghostbuster91/blogposts/router2023/main.md

   });
 ```

-When can then apply the same technique to build our custom version of U-Boot.
+We can then apply the same technique to build our custom version of U-Boot.
 The base function is defined here: https://github.com/NixOS/nixpkgs/blob/359ea22552b78c8ddc9b1ca5b1af66864e10fe61/pkgs/misc/uboot/default.nix#L33

 And here is how it looks like adapted to our values: